yutawatabe/python_environment_test/README.md

 uv sync
 ```

-## Step 7: Activate the Environment
-## Step 7: Activate the Environment
+## Step 6: Activate the Environment
 In VSCode's integrated terminal:
 - Open a new terminal by pressing `Ctrl+`` (backtick).
 - Activate the uv environment: